-This article first appeared in Christian Research Journal, volume 30, number 04 (2007).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 30, number 04 (2007).
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/

 Eternal conscious punishment (also called traditionalism) holds that the wicked will suffer in hell forever.
 Annihilationism (or conditionalism) holds that the final punishment of the wicked is their extinction of being.
 This extinction is irreversible, and the annihilationist definition of eternal punishment is extermination without remedy.